 Read the updates »

-While military service members qualify for basic Public Service Loan Forgiveness just like other public servants like nurses and firefighters, there are also some special programs that apply only to service members that could also provide the debt relief you need.
-In addition, there are options available even if you’re a veteran.
-What’s more, even if your remaining can’t be forgiven, there are other options available for debt relief that may help you out of the bind you’re facing with student debt.
+Most people have heard of the G.I.
+Bill, but many don’t know that there are other ways that joining the Military can help you pay off your student loans.
+While members of the armed forces qualify for basic Public Service Loan Forgiveness just like other public servants like nurses and firefighters, there are also some special programs that apply only to military Service Members that could also provide the debt relief you need.
+In addition, there are even options for student loan forgiveness for Veterans.
+Even if your remaining balance can’t be forgiven, there may be other options for debt relief.

 One important thing to note is that Public Service Loan Forgiveness only applies if you are currently employed for the public good and continue to be employed in public service for that entire 10-year span.
 If you leave the service, you’re no longer eligible.

 Other ways to erase your outstanding student debt